 Wal-Mart has pressed Carrefour to sell stores in Colombia and also Brazil, said the people, who declined to be identified as the negotiations were private.
 Carrefour’s Colombian unit generated 1.69 billion euros ($2.11 billion) in sales last year.

-Wal-Mart is targeting stores overseas as revenue (WMT) abroad climbs at 10 times the pace of U.S. sales.
+Wal-Mart is targeting stores overseas as revenue (WMT:US) abroad climbs at 10 times the pace of U.S. sales.
 Doug McMillon, head of Wal-Mart’s international business, said last month the retailer is open to purchases in Japan and Latin America, and signaled that Colombia could be a possible site of expansion.

 “Wal-Mart is realizing that the best strategy is buying something” rather than building something new, Bryan Gildenberg, an analyst with Kantar Retail, said in a telephone interview yesterday.
 “Colombia is a growing market and Wal-Mart isn’t there.”